Asian shares gain on stimulus hopes, Trump leaving hospital

 Treasurer Josh Frydenberg will also reveal record debt is expected to accrue in the current fiscal year through next June.

-The market's rally accelerated after Trump tweeted in the afternoon that he'll leave the hospital, though his medical team said he 'may not entirely be out of the woods yet.'
+The market's rally accelerated after Trump tweeted in the afternoon that he planned to leave the hospital, though his medical team said he 'may not entirely be out of the woods yet.'

 The Dow Jones Industrial Average rose 1.7% to 28,148.64 and the Nasdaq composite climbed 2.3% to 11,332.49.
 Smaller stocks rose even more in an indication of improved market optimism, with the Russell 2000 index advanced 2.8%, to 1,581.96.